 On top of it all, their virtually unlimited free tier will save your wallet but still offer many of the benefits mentioned above.

-ZEIT Now is a cloud platform for static front-ends and serverless functions.
+Vercel is a cloud platform for static front-ends and serverless functions.
 I think that the best explanation I’ve found is that it is a global deployment network built on top of all existing cloud providers (link here).

 Whatmore, as of May 2019 they announced one command to run it all on localhost now dev allowing you to run a local development environment.